LaunchCodeEducation/lchs-learning-objectives/unit03/strings.rst

 -----

 - Understand that strings are ordered *collections*.
-- Work with strings using bracket notation and common string methods.
+- Work with strings using bracket notation, iteration, and common string methods.
 - Compare strings to each other.

 Objectives